kcroland/digital-geo-analysis/README.md

 #### Weaknesses:

-- **Technical Limitations** When attempting to view some of the layers that have a high number of points,they may only be partially drawn (ex. mov2018 data) because of limitations on number of features and symbol complexity that can be displayed on the map.
+- **Technical Limitations -** When attempting to view some of the layers that have a high number of points,they may only be partially drawn (ex. mov2018 data) because of limitations on number of features and symbol complexity that can be displayed on the map.

 - **Undescriptive Layers -** Several of the layers have very unintuitive names such as _"mov2018 wcountry 4016"_ and aren't described at all in the web application, overview in ArcGIS Online, or the metadata.
 This causes the users to have to guess at the representation of the data or do research just to figure out what it is.